 What is Netflix?

-The history of Netflix dates all the way back to the late 90s.
+The history of Netflix dates back to the late-90s.
 In its early years, Netflix was a mail-order DVD rental service.
 However, founder Reed Hastings never intended to stay in the DVD rental business and has his sights set on streaming from early on.

-When Hastings brought in Ted Sarandos to manage Netflix’s content library in 1999, he explained to him that he intended to pivot into streaming – hence the name Netflix.
-Netflix waited several years to debut its streaming service for many years – until the summer of 2007 – then immediately pursued an aggressive expansion strategy.
+When Hastings brought in Ted Sarandos to manage Netflix’s content library in 1999, he explained to him that he intended to pivot to streaming – hence the name Netflix.
+The company held off launching its streaming service for many years – until the summer of 2007 – then immediately pursued an aggressive expansion strategy.

-Originally only available in the United States, Netflix’s territory now extends to nearly every part of the planet.
+Originally only available in the United States, Netflix’s territory now extends to every corner of the planet.
 There are only 4 countries on earth where Netflix is not available – China, North Korea, Syria and Crimea.

 Netflix 60-second summary

 Unlike niche streaming services geared toward fans of specific genres or content types, like Shudder for horror or Crunchyroll for anime, Netflix doesn’t target a specific demographic.
 In the past, Netflix’s user base skewed young, but recent data puts the median age of Netflix’s core viewers between 35 and 44.
 And according to a study from Civic Science back in 2017, Netflix’s American user base reflected the country’s general population in terms of gender, income, education and age.